 Production of faux leather is now so good that it’s hard to tell the difference between what’s real and what’s faux.

-Sometimes synthetic and natural fibres are mixed together to create new fabrics, kind of like a hybrid.
+Sometimes synthetic and natural fibers are mixed together to create new fabrics, kind of like a hybrid.
 We call these combination fabrics.

 Velvet was traditionally made from silk.
 Meaning that it had a hefty price tag.

-These days though, velvet and/or velour can be made from cotton and lots of synthetic fibres too.
+These days though, velvet and/or velour can be made from cotton and lots of synthetic fibers too.

 Velvet is a very durable fabric with a strong sheen that has been made with double woven yarn.

-Properties of this luxury fabric of medieval origin depend on the fibres it is woven from.
+Properties of this luxury fabric of medieval origin depend on the fibers it is woven from.
 Silk-based velvet has the best drape which makes it the most flattering fabric choice for fuller figures.